muratk3n/thirdwave/en/README.md

 ---

 Policy needs to be celeb-indifferent, pursued by capable people.
-LBJ knew his shit, came up with the Moon landing idea, funded it while in office, so US went to the Moon.

 ---